 I do not care much for Martinů’s other works, especially his choral works.
 I have not even listened much to his string quartets, possibly because I haven’t heard a performance I like, but mainly because I don’t like them very much.

 Trio in D Minor for piano, violin, and cello, op.
 49. Also Couperin, Schumann, and Song of the Birds (Catalan Folk Songs).
 A Concert at the White House, Performed live at the White House on November 13, 1961, with President John F. Kennedy and Jackie Kennedy attending.
 Alexander Schneider, violin, Pablo Casals, cello, Miecyslaw Horszowski, piano.
 Columbia Monaural KL 5726.
 The other performances from the same concert are listed and linked lower on the pages.
 I also recommend the Heifetz-Rubinstein-Piatigorsky performance of the Trio; see my entry for Tchaikovsky.

 Piano Concerto 2 and Rhapsody on a Theme by Paganini.
 Gary Graffman, piano, Leonard Bernstein conducts the New York Philharmonic.
 Recorded in 1964.
 Columbia MS 6634.
 This was my favorite music for setting a romantic mood while serving dinner through the 1970s and 80s.
 Its rich warmth seems to go well with my three-color spaghetti sauce with zucchini and scallions for green, squash for yellow, and fresh cut tomatoes and tomato paste for red (and lots of whole mushrooms and several kinds of cheese).
 It may seem that Graffman and Bernstein are favorites of mine, and they are; but the performances on this list are pretty much all I listen to by them.

 Piano Concerto 3.
 Van Cliburn, piano.
 Kiril Kondrashin cond.
 Moscow State Philharmonic Academy Orchestra.
 RCA Victor LSC-2355.
-1962 performance.
-It’s another album of my parents that they gave to me because I loved it so much.
+Live performance.
+1958.
+It’s another album of my parents that they gave me because I loved it so much.
 I started listening to it in high school in the 1960s.